Dynamic contagion, part two

 Now what happens?

 We make an object that represents the query.
 The query object consists of three steps: do the let projection, do the sort, and do the final projection.
-Remember, the query is not executed until the first result from it is requested; the assignment to "nums" just produces an object that represents the query, not the results.1
+Remember, the query is not executed until the first result from it is requested; the assignment to “nums” just produces an object that represents the query, not the results.[1.
+As I have often said, if I could tell new LINQ users just one thing, it is that fact: query expressions produce a query, not a result set.]

 Then we execute the query by entering the body of the loop.
 Doing so initiates a whole chain of events, but clearly it must be the case that the entire let projection is executed from start to finish over the whole sequence in order to get the resulting pairs to be sorted by the orderby clause.
 Executing the let projection lambda three times causes tmp to be mutated three times.
 Only after the sort is completed is the final projection executed, and it uses the current value of tmp, not the value that tmp was back in the distant past!